This country-specific Q&A provides an overview to tax laws and regulations that may occur in Japan.

 Japanese corporations are taxed on rents and capital gains arising from land and buildings in the same manner as business profits mentioned above.
 Japanese resident individuals are taxed on rents arising from land and buildings substantially in the same manner as business profits mentioned above, but are taxed on capital gains generally at the flat rate of 20.315% (if the holding period is more than 5 years) or39.63% (if the holding period is 5 years or less).

 Foreign corporations and non-resident individuals having no permanent establishment in Japan are subject to Japanese taxation on rents and capital gains arising from land and buildings located in Japan, by way of both withholding and reporting by filing a tax return, as a general matter.
 The withholding tax rate is 10.21% for capital gains and 20.42% for rents.
-Then, by filing a tax return, foreign corporations are subject to the national corporation tax (but not local taxes) at the rate of (a) 23.4% for the fiscal year beginning on or after April 1, 2016 and (b) 23.2% for the fiscal years beginning on or after April 1, 2018, and non-resident individuals are subject to income tax on the capital gains generally at the flat rate of 15.315% (if the holding period is more than 5 years) or 30.63% (if the holding period is 5 years or less).
+Then, by filing a tax return, foreign corporations are subject to the national corporation taxes (but not local taxes) at the rate of (a) 24.22% for fiscal years beginning on or after April 1, 2018 or (b) 25.59% for fiscal years beginning on or after 1 October 2019, and non-resident individuals are subject to income tax on the capital gains generally at the flat rate of 15.315% (if the holding period is more than 5 years) or 30.63% (if the holding period is 5 years or less), while the rents are subject to general aggregate taxation where the marginal tax rate is 45.945%.
 The withholding tax properly withheld will be credited against the tax payable by the tax return.

 Note there are some transactional, rather than income, taxes applicable to land and/or buildings.

 f.
 Taxation of capital gains